Asynchronous Distributed Optimization with Delay-free Parameters: Asynchronous Prox-DGD

 \begin{theorem}[total asynchrony] Suppose that Assumptions \ref{asm:prob}, \ref{asm:totalasynchrony}, \ref{asm:strongconvexity} hold and Then, $\{\bx^k\}$ generated by the asynchronous Prox-DGD converges to a fixed point of the synchronous Prox-DGD. \end{theorem} \begin{proof} See Appendix \ref{append:thmtotal}. \end{proof}

 Under total asynchrony, there is no lower bound on the update frequency of nodes and no upper bound on the delays, and we are only able to give asymptotic convergence guarantees and handle strongly convex objective functions.
-To derive non-asymptotic convergence rates and handle weakly convex objective functions, we assume the more restrictive notion of partial asynchrony~\cite{bertsekas2015parallel}. \begin{assumption}[partial asynchrony] There exist non-negative integers $B$ and $D$ such that \begin{enumerate} \item For every $i\in\mc{V}$ and for every $k\in\N_0$, at least one element in the set $\{k,\ldots,k+B\}$ belongs to $\mc{K}_i$. \item There holds
+To derive non-asymptotic convergence rates and handle general convex objective functions, we assume the more restrictive notion of partial asynchrony~\cite{bertsekas2015parallel}. \begin{assumption}[partial asynchrony] There exist non-negative integers $B$ and $D$ such that \begin{enumerate} \item For every $i\in\mc{V}$ and for every $k\in\N_0$, at least one element in the set $\{k,\ldots,k+B\}$ belongs to $\mc{K}_i$. \item There holds

 for all $i\in\mc{V}$, $j\in\mc{N}_i$, and $k\in \mc{K}_i$. \end{enumerate} \end{assumption} In Assumption \ref{asm:partialasynchrony}, $B$ and $D$ characterize the minimum update frequency and the maximal information delay, respectively.
 If $B=D=0$, then Assumption \ref{asm:partialasynchrony} reduces to the synchronous scheme where all local variables $x_i^k$ $\forall i\in\mc{V}$ are instantaneously updated at every iteration $k\in\N_0$ and there are no information delays.
 Moreover, it is worth noting that different from the bounded transmission delay assumption in \cite{zhang2019asyspa,zhang2019fully,assran2020asynchronous} that does not allow for packet loss, both Assumptions \ref{asm:totalasynchrony}, \ref{asm:partialasynchrony} allow for packet losses.
-Specifically, packets can be classified as ``successfully transmitted'' and ``lost or transmitting'', and Assumptions \ref{asm:totalasynchrony}, \ref{asm:partialasynchrony} only pose restrictions on the delay of the ``successfully transmitted'' packets.
+Specifically, packets can be classified as ``used in update'' and ``unused (possibly lost or on the fly)'', and Assumptions \ref{asm:totalasynchrony}, \ref{asm:partialasynchrony} only pose restrictions on delays of the ``used in update'' packets ({effective delay \cite{spiridonoff2020robust}}).

 To state our convergence result, we define the block-wise maximum norm for any $\bx=(x_1^T,\ldots, x_n^T)^T\in\mathbb{R}^{nd}$ as